 - Hike: Definitely bring food and snacks for the hike as they are sold at ridiculous prices near the top

 - Bamboo walking sticks are sold at the beginning of the hike.
 It’s a good idea to buy one to help with the climb and to scare away monkeys

-- There are many trail entrances to buy tickets at for 185 RMB or 90 for students (although if you look like you could be the age of a student try passing any ID as a student card and it’ll probably work.
+- There are many trail entrances where you can buy tickets for 185 RMB or 90 for students (although if you look like you could be the age of a student, try passing any ID as a student card and it’ll probably work.
 I did so with my drivers license).
-I started at Wainian temple which is 30km from the summit.
+I started at Wannian temple which is 30km from the summit.
 From there it is a doable one-day hike to the summit if you start early enough and are fit.
-Get to Wainian by buying at 40 RMB round trip bus ticket from the station next to Teddy Bear hostel
+Get to Wannian by buying a 40 RMB round trip bus ticket from the station next to Teddy Bear Hostel

 - If you end up staying overnight on the mountain, which you’ll need to do if you’re walking the entire way, keep in mind that the monasteries are the cheapest but you will not be able to stay at one at the top, where the cheapest rooms run a staggering 300+ RMB per night (without heating or even running water).
 However, if hiking during the winter, climbing to the peak in the dark for the sunrise can be dangerous and very slippery in the snow and ice, and the gondola does not start running in time to take you up for the sunrise, so it may be worth the expense.
 In the summer, I would stay a little farther down from the summit and hike up to the summit with a headlamp before the sun rises